Outreach and the Community

 The LIVELab is a 106-seat research-based performance theatre and testing centre.
 In addition to neuroscientific research, the LIVELab encourages creative use of technology in unique music and multi-media performances.

-For more information on the LIVELab, email or visit us at https://livelab.mcmaster.ca.
+• For more information on the LIVELab, email livelab@mcmaster.ca or visit us at our website.

 McMaster Women in Science and Engineering (WISE)